Experienced Virginia DUI Lawyer

 A DWI is what people commonly think of as drunk driving.
 If you were operating a vehicle with a Blood Alcohol Concentration of .08 or above, you are guilty of DWI.
 An officer will pull you over initially for a DUI in VA, and if your BAC is found to be over .08 during the officer’s investigation, you will be charged with a DWI.

 A first-offense DWI, DUID, or DUI charge is a class 1 misdemeanor—the most serious type of misdemeanor—in Virginia.
 If you are convicted of one of these charges, you could face up to one year in jail and a fine of up to $2,500.

-However, in 2020 Virginia put new legislation into effect which granted drivers convicted of a first DUI offense the option to keep their driver’s license if they use an Ignition Interlock Device (IID) for a year.
+However, in 2020, Virginia enacted new legislation that granted drivers convicted of a first DUI offense the option to keep their driver’s license if they use an Ignition Interlock Device (IID) for a year.
 Before that change, penalties for a first DUI included a one-year license suspension while granting a restricted license in some cases.

 But, certain criteria have to be met.
-For example, the conviction has to be for a first-time DUI, blood alcohol concentration (BAC) has to be .15 or less.
-In addition, a request to the court for granting a restricted license has to be made.
+For example, the conviction has to be for a first-time DUI, and blood alcohol concentration (BAC) has to be .15 or less.
+In addition, a request to the court to grant a restricted license has to be made.

 Under new Virginia DUI laws, there is also a change regarding violating the implied consent law.
-Those who refuse a blood or urine chemical test have to wait 30 days after conviction to petition a restricted license from the court.
+Those who refuse a blood or urine chemical test must wait 30 days after conviction to petition a restricted license from the court.

 Additional First Offense DUI Penalty Virginia

-In addition to criminal penalties, you will be required to complete the Virginia Alcohol Safety Action Program (VASAP) in order to have your license reinstated.
-If you are granted a restricted driver’s license, you will be required to have an ignition interlock device installed on any vehicle that is registered to you.
+In addition to criminal penalties, you will be required to complete the Virginia Alcohol Safety Action Program (VASAP) to have your license reinstated.
+If you are granted a restricted driver’s license, you will be required to have an ignition interlock device installed on any vehicle registered to you.